mozzy11/Test_Solution/README.md

 8. Advantages of Hibernate

-It removes a lot of repetitive code from the JDBC API, and therefore, the code is easier to read, write, and support.
+* It removes a lot of repetitive code from the JDBC API, and therefore, the code is easier to read, write, and support.

-Hibernate Query Language (HQL) is fully object-oriented and more close to the Java programming language comparing to SQL in JDBC.
+* Hibernate Query Language (HQL) is fully object-oriented and more close to the Java programming language comparing to SQL in JDBC.
 Also, HQL is a Database-independent query that allows you to switch between different databases easily.

-Hibernate supports caching, which improves performance.
+*Hibernate supports caching, which improves performance.

-- First-level is a mandatory Session cache.
-- Second-level is an optional cache.
-Hibernate has a lot of cache providers for this level, the most popular are: EHCache, OSCache, warmCache, JBoss Cache, etc.
-- Query-level is an optional cache for query result sets.
-Lazy load that also improves performance.
+* Lazy load that also improves performance.

-Hibernate supports JPA annotations, which means the code is portable to other ORM frameworks.
+* Hibernate supports JPA annotations, which means the code is portable to other ORM frameworks.
 Hibernate has a connection pool.

-You do not need to handle exceptions.Hibernate allows database management (for example creating tables), JDBC can only work with existing DB tables.
+* You do not need to handle exceptions.Hibernate allows database management (for example creating tables), JDBC can only work with existing DB tables.

-Hibernate supports inheritance, associations, and collections that are not available in the JDBC API.
+* Hibernate supports inheritance, associations, and collections that are not available in the JDBC API.

 Example
 https://github.com/mozzy11/openmrs-module-facelist/blob/master/api/src/main/java/org/openmrs/module/facelist/Multipart.java